ormico/nesteddatatables/README.md

 or FITNESS FOR A PARTICULAR PURPOSE.
 See the license files for details.

 ## Depends on:
-- jQuery v1.7.2 or higher or jQuery v1.8.2 or higher
+- jQuery v1.7.2 or higher or jQuery v1.8.2 or higher http://jquery.com
+- DataTables v1.9.4 or higher http://www.datatables.net/
 - jQueryUI v.
-1.8.23 or higher (optional)
+1.8.23 or higher (optional) http://jqueryui.com

 ## Description:
 Create a series of nested dataTables.